 Should a camera-related project occur, the payment of creative fees, shooting fees, usage fees, expenses and etc – can be made via the PayPal link in the SideBar…

 When visitors leave comments on the site – this data is first stored in the Admin/Comments Section, along with the visitor’s IP address and the browser User-Agent string.

-A WordPress plugin is used, that tries to prevent Spam from entering into the system.
-I get perhaps 1 weird message a day, that is flagged as such.
+Another WordPress plugin is used, that tries to prevent Spam from entering into the system.
+I get 1-10 weird message a day, and those are deleted.